 assorted craft beads

-super glue
+jewelry glue

 Begin by making a batch of basic salt dough.
 Sift together the flour and salt in a medium sized bowl.
-Slowly pour in the water into the flour and salt.
+Slowly pour the water into the flour and salt.
 Stir the ingredients together until a dough forms.
-Adding the water by tablespoon scoops will allow you to have the most control over the amount of water you add.
+Adding the water in by tablespoon scoops will allow you to have the most control over the amount of water you add.
 You may need less or more water.
-You know your dough is ready when it form a ball and isn’t sticky.
+You know your dough is ready when it forms a ball and isn't sticky.

-Roll out the dough on a lightly floured surface, to 1/4 inch thickness.
+Roll out the dough on a lightly floured surface, to ¼ inch thickness.
 Cut out circles with the cookie cutter.
-We used a 1 1/4″ cookie cutter for our Earth’s.
+We used a 1 ¼" cookie cutter for our Earths.
 Choose a size that you like.

 Use the narrow end of the metal icing tip to cut out the hole for the ribbon.
-If you don’t have a round metal icing tip, you can use a straw, or even a toothpick.
+If you don't have a round metal icing tip, you can use a straw or even a toothpick.

 Bake the pendants on a parchment paper lined baking sheet in a 250°F oven for 2 hours.
 They will become dry and hard.